-Both editions include a C++ language SDK that allows application developers to control the TTS engine.
-The Client SDK provided with the product includes source code for sample applications that demonstrates how applications interact with the TTS engine.
+Both editions are SAPI 5.x compatible and also include a C++ language SDK that allows application developers to control the TTS engine.
+The SDK provided with the evaluation version of the product includes source code for sample applications that demonstrates how applications interact with the TTS engine via API and SAPI.